CTVA

 Guests:

---Dorothy Dandridge - "I Get A Kick Out Of You" & "That's All"
+--Dorothy Dandridge - "I Get A Kick Out of You" & "That's All"

 --Dorothy Dandridge (later in show) - "One of Those Things"